JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Genetic_Introductions_Mutations_and_Evolution.md

 >
 > The first move away from brother and sister marriages came about under the plural-wife mores because the sister-wife would arrogantly dominate the other wife or wives.
 Some tribal mores forbade marriage to a dead brother’s widow but required the living brother to beget children for his departed brother.
 There is no biologic instinct against any degree of in-marriage; such restrictions are wholly a matter of taboo.
 >
 > Outmarriage finally dominated because it was favored by the man; to get a wife from the outside insured greater freedom from in-laws.
 Familiarity breeds contempt; so, as the element of individual choice began to dominate mating, it became the custom to choose partners from outside the tribe.
+[UB 82:5.1-6](/en/The_Urantia_Book/82#p5_1)

 ### Etymology of coined race terminology